Matrix-Free Geometric Multigrid Preconditioning Of Combined Newton-GMRES For Solving Phase-Field Fracture With Local Mesh Refinement: Numerical Test: Sneddon's Benchmark

-In Table \ref{tab:2} and Figure \ref{fig:cod}, the results of the TCV and the COD on five different refinement levels are depicted and compared to the reference solution.
+In Table \ref{tab:2} and Figure \ref{fig:cod}, the results of the TCV and the COD on nine different refinement levels are depicted and compared to the reference solution.
+All the computations were performed on the same machine and on 4 cores.
 We can clearly observe that the numerical solution tends to the reference solution under grid refinement.
+The number of linear iterations indicates robustness under mesh refinement.
+However, there still appear peaks, which assumingly come up due to the bad prediction of the active set in the initial Newton step.
+Once the active set is well predicted, the number of linear iterations is very stable under (local) mesh refinement.